SplitmediaLabsLimited/supermigration/readme.md

 It can...

+- ✅ Alter a table
+- ✅ Copy a table
+- ✅ Create a table
 - ✅ Drops a table
-- ✅ Copy a table
 - ✅ Rename a table
-- ✅ Alter a table

 And keeps everything in neat files so you can add it to git, and make it go through code review.